JohannesNakayama/tsh/notes/roadmap.md

 ## Next Steps

-- refactor:
-    - don't init a new terminal for each feature
-    - instead, clear screen and draw new frame

 - develop a zettel:
     - entrypoint:
         - find by embedding (search bar with result list for selection)